hande-qmc/hande-www/index.rst

 quantum Monte Carlo [1]_ and coupled cluster Monte Carlo [2]_ methods including the initiator approximation [3]_ and semi-stochastic approach [4]_, as well as the density matrix quantum Monte Carlo method [5]_.
-HANDE can treat a variety of quantum systems, including the molecular systems (via integrals obtained from a quantum chemistry package) and the uniform electron gas as well as the Hubbard and Heisenberg models.
+HANDE can treat a variety of quantum systems, including molecular systems (via integrals obtained from a quantum chemistry package) and the uniform electron gas as well as the Hubbard and Heisenberg models.

 We are currently preparing HANDE for a 1.0 release.
 An early release candidate can be obtained from https://github.com/hande-qmc/hande.